raulsuro/RevolutTask/README.md

 - Coil for image loading
 - Unit tests (Mockito)
 - Data binding
+- Error handler for the network response different errors
 - State manager (loading, error, success)
 - Coroutines.
 I have always worked with RxJava but since coroutines are relatively new and promising I wanted to give them a try.
 - LiveData and ViewModel from Architecture Components